EpiData-dk/analysis/help/commands.md

 sort *variable<sub>1</sub> [*variable<sub>2</sub> ...] [!<u>d</u>escending]
 ```

-Sorts the current dataset based on the given variables.
+Sort the current dataset based on the given variables.
 Sort respects current select!

-- `!descending
+- `!descending`<br/>`!d`

-  !d` Sorts the dataset in decending order
+ Sorts the dataset in decending order

 See [variables](#referencedvars) on using referenced variables for this command